TorranceYang/RedditPoliticalAnalysis/README.md

 'Mexico', 'China', 'Russia',
 'TrumpTalk'

+//Trump talk is a series of words that Trump supporters like to use, i.e. MAGA, centipede, cuck, etc

 ```

 It's not the prettiest way to manage this, but creating multiple tables is a hassle, and this will suffice for our purposes.